 Luer lock syringes have threads in the needle hub that provide a secure connection of needles, tubing, or other devices.
 See Figure 18.2 for an image of a Luer lock syringe with a barrel and a readable scale.
 This image shows a syringe that holds 12 cc, also referred to as 12 mL.
 When withdrawing medication, match up the top of the plunger and the line on the barrel scale with the amount of medication you need to administer.
 In this image, 3 mL of medication is contained in the syringe.
 Luer slip (or Slip Tip) syringes allow a needle to be quickly and conveniently pushed straight on to the end of the tip (if a needle is required).
 Luer slip syringes are common in Foley catheterization kits.

-Review of How to Read a Syringe on YouTube
+View a supplementary YouTube video on How to Read a Syringe

 Insulin is administered using a specific insulin syringe.
 Insulin syringes are marked in units, not milliliters (mL), because insulin is prescribed by providers in units, not mLs.
 Insulin syringes are available in two different sizes, one of which can hold 50 units and one which can hold 100 units.
 A regular syringe marked in milliliters should never be used to administer insulin.
 All insulin syringes have orange caps for quick identification, but verify the markings are in units to prevent a medication error.
 See Figure 18.3 for an image of a 50-unit insulin syringe with a white safety shield attached.